 Early-bird fee for auditions is $25 with the fee increasing to $35 after March 15.
 Performers selected through the audition process will be showcased at the prestigious Got Talent event, scheduled for 7 p.m.
 June 1 at the Lee’s Summit High School Performing Arts Center.
 Tickets for the show are $15.

 Got Talent is open to young people 18 years old and under.
 The performers are competing for top awards as well as three scholarships, valued at $1,000, $2,000 and $3,000.

 A fundraiser for Lee’s Summit CARES, Got Talent has been recognized for its outstanding performances.
-Several previous competition winners have launched successful careers in the fine arts area including Blair Bryant, a member of jazz band MQ5 and a nationally recognized bass player; Jordan Haas, who performed the National Anthem for the Kansas City Royals in 2015; and State Line Drive, an opening act for Tate Stevens in 2016 with their own recently released CD.
+Several previous competition winners have launched successful careers in the fine arts area including Blair Bryant, a member of jazz band MQ5 and a nationally recognized bass player; Jordan Haas, who performed the National Anthem for the Kansas City Royals in 2015; and State Line Drive, an opening act for Tate Stevens in 2016 with a their own recently released CD.

 “Got Talent is an exciting event that highlights our community’s young people while raising money for an important cause,” said Rachel Segobia, Lee’s Summit CARES director and Got Talent chairperson.
 “We look forward to seeing the variety of talent among our performers and know our audience will once again be amazed by the quality of talent on stage.”